|Date:||August 18, 1979|

 This is the final show the band would perform under the giant "pizza oven" lighting rig.
 It would be revamped for the upcoming Crazy Tour.

 About a minute of this show was shown on German TV not long after the show.

-Pictures 8 through 45 were taken by Wolfgang Trabitzsch (who also submitted pic 54), and pic 55 was taken by Sarb Hannes Schmid.
+Pictures 8 through 45 were taken by Wolfgang Trabitzsch (who also submitted pic 54), pic 55 was taken by Sarb Hannes Schmid, and pics 59 and 60 were taken by Franz Kühne.
 Some of the other pictures were submitted by Janneman and Alessio Rizzitelli.

 |Recording length:||93 minutes (2 CD, incomplete)|